United States men's national soccer team: 2010s

 In the 2015 Gold Cup, the U.S. were eliminated by Jamaica 2–1 in the semifinals, before losing to Panama on penalties in the third place match.
 It marked the first time the team failed to make the tournament final since 2003.
 In the 2015 CONCACAF Cup playoff to determine the region's entry to the 2017 Confederations Cup, the U.S. were defeated 3–2 by Mexico at the Rose Bowl.
 The results led to criticism of Klinsmann's coaching style, particularly the lack of a cohesive identity.

 In June 2016, the U.S. hosted the Copa América Centenario, a special edition of the Copa América to commemorate the centenary of the tournament and its first to be played outside of South America.
 In their third Copa América appearance, the U.S. topped Group A on goal difference against Colombia despite losing to them, and then beat Ecuador 2–1 in the quarterfinals.
 The team lost 4–0 to Argentina in the semifinals and 1–0 to Colombia again in the third place match.
 The U.S. finished fourth overall, tying their best finish ever in 1995.

 Following consecutive losses to Mexico and Costa Rica in the opening games of the final round of qualification for the 2018 World Cup, Klinsmann was removed as national team coach and technical director and replaced by previous U.S. head coach Bruce Arena.
 World Cup qualification resumed on March 24, 2017, where Arena and his team achieved a record 6–0 win over Honduras.
-The U.S. earned their third ever result in World Cup qualification at the Estadio Azteca when they drew 1–1 against Mexico.
-In July 2017, the U.S. won their sixth Gold Cup with a 2–1 win over Jamaica in the final.
-Following a 2–1 defeat to Trinidad and Tobago on October 10, 2017, the U.S. failed to qualify for the 2018 World Cup, missing the tournament for the first time since 1986.
-Many pundits and analysts called this the worst result and worst performance in the history of the national team.